appveyor/website/src/docs/server/index.md

     brew install appveyor-server
     brew services start appveyor-server

+Once AppVeyor service is started open `http://localhost:8050` in your browser to continue AppVeyor setup.

 ## Running builds

 In AppVeyor you are starting from creating a **New project**.
 While adding a project you will be offered to connect AppVeyor to your source control system.
 Multiple *Projects* can be connected to the same repository - they all can have different configurations and versioning scheme.
 Every project adds a new webhook to the connected repository.